15 Jan Fasting Health Benefits – Should You Fast?

 When we fast, our body is able to focus on repairing, fixing, and doing all the “under the hood” work without having to divert energy into digesting food.

-So, like I just mentioned that insulin plays a role in our health and fasting helps balancing your insulin levels (which not only contributes to lowering your risk of cancer, but promoting weight loss as well)
+So, like I just mentioned that insulin plays a role in our health and doing this helps balance your insulin levels (which not only contributes to lowering your risk of cancer, but promoting weight loss as well).

 A study that was done in the Nutrition Research Journal showed that fasting also helped decrease inflammation by suppressing pro inflammatory expressions and decreased body fat.